tang-sy/bacterial-variant-calling/README.md

 - **Scripts and Automation**: Make sure your scripts (`download_data.sh`, `trim_filter_data.sh`, `mapping.sh`, and `variant_calling.sh`) are well-documented and included in your repository.
 - **Results Section**: You can include links to result files or more detailed descriptions of your findings in the Results section.
 - **Contributors and License**: Fill in the Contributors section with the names of people who contributed to the project and specify the license under which the project is distributed.

-This structure provides a clear, organized README.md file that makes it easy for others to understand and reproduce your work.